hanshakaijin/hanshakaijin.github.io/10turntshirt.md

 ### Tips: Zero-Point Adjustment - 位置合わせ（ゼロ点調整）

-Depending on the patient player's posture and body shape, there may be a gap in the vertical position of the print on the front and the print on the back of the T-shirt.
+Depending on the Patient's posture and body shape, there may be a gap in the vertical position of the print on the front and the print on the back of the T-shirt.
 <!--- heightiからvertical positionにしてみました --->

-Virus players can help the adjustment, by pressing a specific spot on patient player's back, allowing the patient to grasp the misalignment between the front and the back.
+Virus can help the adjustment, by pressing a specific spot on patient player's back, allowing the patient to grasp the misalignment between the front and the back.

 By grasping the misalignment, patient player will be able to guess which square is corresponding in the front from the sensation of being pressed back.